Blendify/blender-manual/trunk/blender_docs/manual/modeling/meshes/selecting/edges.rst

 :kbd:`Shift` too.

-Note, that if you want to select a loop while being in vertex select mode, you still have to perform the shortcut on an edge - while you, for just selecting vertices, would rightclick on a vertex.
+Note, that if you want to select a loop while being in vertex select mode, you still have to perform the shortcut on an edge -- while you, for just selecting vertices, would :kbd:`RMB` on a vertex.

 .. figure:: /images/select_edge_loop_example.png